-Upcoming Events for February, 2016
+Upcoming Events for May, 2016

 Listed below are upcoming events and cultural training opportunities for Cherokee Nation Resource Families.
 Please check with your certification worker to confirm the amount of credit you can receive for classes you attend.

 TAHLEQUAH, Okla. —The 2016 Volunteer Firefighters Ceremony, graduations for Sequoyah High School and Cherokee Immersion Charter School, and a wreath-laying ceremony commemorating Memorial Day are events happening in May.
 See the Cherokee Nation’s full list of events for the month.

 8 a.m. to 5 p.m. -- The wellness department at the Vinita Health Center will accept applications through May 31 for the 4th Annual Cherokee Nation Fit Kids Camp.
 Camp dates are June 6-10 and June 20-24 from 8 a.m. to 3 p.m. at the Vinita Health Center.
 Participants must be eligible for IHS services.
 For more information, call 918-256-4802.

 5:30 to 8:30 p.m. – Cherokee Nation hosts its Cherokee Nation History & Humanities Course at Three Rivers Health Center in Muskogee.
 The 21-hour course will be held Tuesday evenings through June 14 and will cover pre-European contact through modern history of the Cherokee people.
 To register, contact Catherine Foreman-Gray at 918-453-5289 or email@example.com.

 7 p.m. – Cherokee Nation hosts its 2016 Volunteer Firefighters Ceremony at the Hard Rock Hotel & Casino Tulsa.
 Ceremony will include dinner, an awards presentation and the presentation of $3,500 checks to 130 volunteer fire departments from northeast Oklahoma.